-Last week, the Rowdies had perhaps their most impressive victory of the season, rallying on the road to hand Minnesota its first home loss of the season.
+Last weekend, the Rowdies had perhaps their most impressive victory this season, rallying on the road to hand Minnesota its first home loss.

-But to keep the momentum going on a two-game homestand, Tampa Bay had to get past a true road warrior Saturday night.
+But to keep the momentum going Saturday night to start a three-game homestand, Tampa Bay had to get past a team undefeated on the road.

 The Rowdies did it in stunning fashion.

-In the first half the Scorpions kept finding open spaces in front of the net and had eight shots, six on goal.
-Tampa Bay goalkeeper Jeff Attinella, a former USF and Countryside High standout who entered with a league-best 49 saves, thwarted most of them.
+In the first half, the Scorpions kept finding open spaces in front and had eight shots, six on goal.
+Still, Tampa Bay goalkeeper Jeff Attinella, a former USF and Countryside High standout who entered with a league-best 49 saves, thwarted most of them.

-But Yoshitake headed in a goal off an assist from Keith Savage in the 39th minute to tie it at 1 at halftime.
+The Rowdies, who had three shots in the first half, came to life late when Yoshitake headed in a goal off an assist from Keith Savage in the 39th minute for a tie at 1 at halftime.

 That was the first goal San Antonio keeper Daryl Sattler had allowed since May 27.
 Sattler, who played for Tampa Bay the previous two seasons, saw his league-best goals-against average increase from 0.37 to 0.66.

-But the Rowdies have showed a penchant for last-minute panache and this time Luke Mulholland scored in the 88th minute to tie it.
-Last week, Savage scored in the 87th minute on a strike from the outside to beat Minnesota.
+But the Rowdies have showed a penchant for last-minute panache.
+They had 13 shots in the second half and their aggressive offense paid off on Luke Mulholland's goal off a free kick in the 88th minute to tie.
+At Minnesota, Savage scored in the 87th minute from the outside.